Mbulss/WADS_Todo_App/README.md

 5. Retrieve Firebase configuration from **Project Settings > General > Your apps**
 6. Replace the placeholder values in the `.env` file with your actual Firebase credentials.

----
-This should cover everything needed for the submission.
-Let me know if you need any changes!